rhymn/fractalistic/README.md

 ## Arduino Uno
-PID Regulator controlling temperature with 6 relays in 9 steps Client checks for changes in the API every n minutes.
+PID Regulator controlling temperature with 6 relays in 9 steps

+Arduinoclient checks for changes and sends stats using the API every n minutes.

 ## Arduino Ethernet Adapter
 Interface with the Internet

 ## API and Webapp
+A simple Node.js webapp that can set temperature and display stats from the Arduino

-A simple Node.js webapp hosted at Heroku, Mongodb at MongoHQ
+hosted at Heroku, Mongodb at MongoHQ

 ### uploading to Arduino
 "avrdude: stk500_getsync(): not in sync" this is most likely because the AutoResetOnSerial is enabled.